johngallagher/clean_up_the_mess/README.md

 Any time lots of tests break, it's telling you something.

+[^11]

+We've replaced our risk level with policy.

+This was pretty quick - it took about 15 minutes.

+That's because we'd encapsulated all the logic.
+It was nice and neat.

+Next step - get rid of the likelihood arguments in the test.

 ## Change 3: Change to using AWS for firewall blocking and fraud detection